jss367/jss367.github.io/_posts/2020-01-31-Path-Problems.md

 Let's say you set you can variable and can see it in PYTHONPATH.

 you `import sys; print(sys.version)` from a command line and it's there, but when you run the same command in a Jupyter Notebook it's not there.
-That's because Jupyter has its own PATH variable called JUPYTER_PATH.
+That's because Jupyter has its own `PATH` variable called `JUPYTER_PATH`.

 If you need to quickly add to it, you can start a notebook with: